 A fundamental cornerstone of the MHA@GW program, immersion experiences provide valuable opportunities for students to connect with their peers, professors and health care experts in person.
-You will participate in two 40-hour immersions and two 20-hour immersions — totaling 9 credits — held on the George Washington University Washington, D.C., campus and at various prestigious health organizations around the globe.1
+You will participate in two 40-hour immersions and two 20-hour immersions — totaling 9 credits — held virtually, on the George Washington University Washington, D.C., campus, and at various prestigious health organizations around the globe.1

 Hear From Guest Keynote Speakers

 Travel to a Reputable Health Care Organization

 Health care management and leadership is a relationship-based business that requires real-world communication and discussion.
 A major component of the MHA@GW immersion experience is the opportunity to create meaningful relationships that will be beneficial to your professional development.
 As an MHA@GW student, the connections you make with your professors, peers and health care leaders will be one of the most valuable takeaways of the program.

 Engage Active Leaders in Health Care

 Immersions create opportunities for students to spend time with GW’s well-respected faculty members who are known in the health care field as active, leading experts.
 You’ll also hear from guest speakers representing prestigious health care organizations who will share their knowledge and experience.

 Throughout the program, you’ll choose to either evaluate an organization, develop a business plan or complete a literature review with the goal of solving a real-world operational health system issue.
 You will analyze, evaluate and develop an actionable plan based on an existing challenge and directly apply your proposed solution, giving you hands-on experience at implementing tangible change.